Jenseits1/resume-json/README.md

 ## 📝 JSON Schema 📝

-Here's how the json should look like:
+Here's an example of how json structure for resumes look like:

 ```json
 {